neitanod/vim-clevertab/README.md

 If you're on a blank line or at the beginning of a line, it just issues a TAB keypress.
-Otherwise, it calls UltiSnips.
+Otherwise, it calls UltiSnips (or NeoSnippet).
 If no snippet was found, it calls the NeoComplete plugin, omni complete and keyword complete one after the other following the order you provided.
 If there are no matches it calls the following one.

-If you are already browsing a completion candidates list, tab will jump to the next one and shift-tab to the previos one.
+If you are already browsing a completion candidates list, tab will jump to the next one and shift-tab to the previous one.

 I did this because SuperTab did not detect if a completion returned something or not, and in some cases I really needed to fall from a